 - Signature of applicant’s representative and date signed.

 - A diagram showing how the accident occurred, if applicable.

 - Three copies of the "Inter-Company Arbitration Statement" as received from the applicant, shall be completed as to the respondent's portion hereof and filed within 30 days with the Arbitration Secretary by the respondent company as an answer to the applicant's allegations.
 A copy thereof shall also be transmitted directly to the senior claims representative of the applicant as well as to any other respondent.

 - Answers filed by respondents shall set forth the following information:

-> - Supplement, if and is necessary, the information furnished by applicant as the respondent company’s name and address, name of senior claims representative, name of insured, file number and kind of policy coverage.
+- Supplement, if and as necessary, the information furnished by applicant as the respondent company's name and address, name of senior claims representative, name of insured, file number and kind of policy coverage.

-> - State whether coverage and liability as alleged by applicant is admitted.
+- State whether coverage and liability as alleged by applicant is admitted.